Beer, burgers, ribs and chips

 Trying to review a pub with over a hundred beers on the menu is asking for trouble.
 In my youth I would probably have seen it as a challenge, these days I’m a little more cautious.
-I still love a good beer every now and again but age has made me a bit of a beer snob so, unless it is a social occasion where I don’t have any choice, I tend to seek out places that serve craft beers.
+I still love a good beer every now and again but age has made me a bit of a beer snob so unless it is a social occasion where I don’t have any choice, I tend to seek out places that serve craft beers.
 Beer Republic has lots of them.

-I arrived during happy hour and as I took a seat the waitress handed me a list of that beers that qualified for the discount.
+I arrived during happy hour and as I took a seat the waitress handed me a list of the beers that qualified for the discount.
 It listed about a dozen beers all with familiar names so I shooed it away explaining that I would be far happier with the unabridged list.
 This was much more impressive.
-There are about thirty draught beers, a dozen or so Belgian and Trappist beers and a varied selection IPAs, wheat beers, dark beers, lagers and stouts from around the world.
+There are about thirty draught beers, a dozen or so Belgian and Trappist beers and a varied selection of IPAs, wheat beers, dark beers, lagers and stouts from around the world.

 Beer and dessert don’t usually go well together but the crispness of the IPA had left me wanting something sweet.
 I figured coconut ice cream wouldn’t be too filling but I was wrong.
 Two large scoops with red bean, palm seeds and sweet potato was considerably more than I had bargained for but I struggled through.

-Afterwards I leaned back in my chair with a contented smile.
+Afterwards, I leaned back in my chair with a contented smile.
 I had a full stomach, a warm glow and all was well in my world.
 At least temporarily.
 One for the road, I thought and perused the beer menu once more.
 I settled on a bottle of The Dark Side, a rich and creamy stout with toasted malt and hints of chocolate.
-At 8% ABV it was the strongest of the beers I’d had all night.
+At 8% ABV, it was the strongest of the beers I’d had all night.
 I took it slowly before wobbling off into the night.